lamontacrook/adobe-launch-lab/README.md

 npm install -g @adobe/aio-cli
 ```

-AIO will install openwhisk.
-Verify that openwhisk is in your path by typing in `wsk -h` from the terminal.
+AIO will install OpenWhisk CLI.
+Verify that OpenWhisk is in your path by typing in `wsk -h` from the terminal.

+Alternatively, OpenWhisk can be installed outlined in this documentation - https://adobedocs.github.io/adobeio-runtime/tools/wsk_install.html.

 ## Lesson Overview